Our Services

 Published on: 2/24/2026

-Pericarditis is inflammation of the heart’s lining that typically causes sharp chest pain that worsens when lying flat and improves when sitting forward, often after a viral illness, and it is usually managed with NSAIDs and colchicine, but crushing or spreading pain, severe shortness of breath, fainting, or low blood pressure requires emergency care.
+Acute pericarditis is inflammation of the pericardium, the thin sac surrounding the heart.
+It typically causes sharp chest pain that worsens when lying flat and improves when sitting forward, often following a viral illness.

 If you're experiencing chest pain, it's natural to feel concerned.
 The key is understanding what pericarditis is, what causes it, how it's treated, and when you need urgent care.
 Let's walk through it clearly and calmly.